Sonam Kinga

-Dasho Sonam Kinga is a Bhutanese politician and researcher at the Center for Bhutan Studies.
-He played the monk in the 2003 film Travellers and Magicians, for which he is also credited as a dialogue coach.
+Dasho Sonam Kinga (born 6 June 1973) is a World Fellow at the Yale University.
+He is also a member of the Teaching Faculty at the Royal Institute for Governance and Strategic Studies in Bhutan.

-Sonam Kinga obtained his Ph.D and MA in Area Studies from Kyoto University, Japan, BA in English Honours from Sherubtse College, Bhutan and I.B (Diploma) from Lester B. Pearson College, Canada.
+Sonam Kinga obtained his Ph.D.
+Area Studies from Kyoto University, Japan.

 He started his career as a Publication Officer at the Curriculum Division of Ministry of Education in 1998.
 Later, he worked as Research Officer with the Centre for Bhutan Studies, Senior Program Officer with Save the Children US, Thimphu and Executive Editor for Bhutan Observer (private newspaper).

-After his election to the National Council during the historic parliamentary elections of 2008, he served as the Deputy Chairperson between 2008-2013.
+After his election to the National Council during the historic parliamentary elections of 2008, he served as the deputy chairperson between 2008 and 2013.
 He also served as Chairperson of the Good Governance Committee and House Committee.
+He was the Chairperson of the National Council from May 2013 to May 2018.

-An academic, his research and publications have focused on Bhutanese history, society, politics and culture.
-He is primarily interested in state-society relations in Bhutan, state rituals and oral literature.
-He is a Faculty Member at the Royal Institute of Governance and Strategic Studies.
+An academic, his research and publications have focused on Bhutanese history, foreign relations, society, politics, culture and oral literature.